nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The **TimeTable** component prints the daily or weekly schedule that the user wishes to see.

+It contains the following subclasses which will be called for logic handling or printing of output:
+- TimetableLogic
+- TimetablePrinting

 The functionalities of the timetable include:
 - Prints a schedule specific to the date the user inputs
 - Prints the schedule for the week the user is at